-The school's SEND team are available in school to discuss any relevant interventions that might be required.
+The school's SEND team is available in school to discuss any relevant interventions that might be required.

-The SENDCo at NHGS is Mrs Alexander.
+The SENDCo at NHGS is Lizzie Bryan.
 She is responsible for all aspects of SEND particularly assessment / referrals, support in class, student progress and written documentation.
 She is closely supported by the Student Support team as well.